 How to configure the fans

 Take a look at the fans that you currently have in your PC.
-Take note of how many intake fans you have versus the amount of exhaust fans.
+Take note of how many intake fans you have versus the number of exhaust fans.

 Tip: Do not disconnect crucial fans for hardware components while your computer is running, like CPU or GPU fans for example.